-Acknowledge their sovereign rights, King Robert brought documentation and signed over portions of the kingdom to these new nations…and then invited them to join the Council of Kings.
+Acknowledging their sovereign rights, King Robert brought documentation and signed over portions of the kingdom to these new nations…and then invited them to join the Council of Kings

-A governing body that would give all their independence, yet retain the ability to defend the human race in times of war.
+A governing body that would protect and sustain their independence, yet retain the collective ability to defend the human race in times of war.

 The acceptance was unanimous, and the people praised the kindness and generosity of King Robert III.